 Shopware Nexus

-Note: This feature is currently in beta status.
+Note: This feature is currently in Early Access.

 What is Nexus?

-Nexus is a visual automation tool that allows you to connect your Shopware store with other systems and services – for example ERP systems or Slack.
+Nexus is a visual automation tool that allows you to connect your Shopware shop with other systems and services – for example ERP systems, Slack, or APIs.

 You create workflows directly on a visual workspace (canvas).
-To do this, you drag individual steps (called nodes) onto the interface, connect them, and define what should happen:
+To do this, you drag and drop individual steps (called nodes) onto the interface, connect them, and define what should happen:

-• when a specific shop event occurs (e.g., a new order), or
+• when a specific shop event occurs, for example a new order, or

-Automated processes can be configured without writing custom code.
+This allows automated processes to be configured without writing custom code.

-• Automate routine tasks: For example, automatically send a Slack notification when an order is placed.
+• Automate routine tasks: For example, automatically send a Slack message as soon as an order is placed.

-• Integrate Shopware with external systems – without code: Configure connections and data flows visually.
+• Integrate Shopware with external systems – without code: You configure connections and data flows visually.

-• Monitor workflow processing: Keep track of your workflow statuses and basic processing metrics.
+• Monitor workflow processing: Keep track of the status and basic processing metrics of your workflows.

 The following features are currently available in the beta version: